TimoSto/ThesorTeX/README.md

 # ThesorTeX
-A Template for a thesis, a cv and a Tool for handling bibliography in a LaTeX project.
+A Template for a thesis, a cv and a tool for handling bibliography in a LaTeX project.

 The website is available under [https://thesortex.com](https://thesortex.com).